 The APA California Chapter – Northern Section is pleased to offer the 2017-2018 Mentorship Program.
-This career development initiative of 200+ participants involves one-on-one mentorship matching between young planners (“Mentees”) and experienced professionals (“Mentors”).
+This career development initiative of 230+ participants involves one-on-one mentorship matching between planners with varying levels of experience.
 The program aims to improve the professional practice of planning by benefiting individual practitioners at all experience levels.

 - January 2018: Individual Meeting #2

 Tuesday, October 10, 5:30 PM – 7:30 PM

 - RSVP at email@example.com